pond/dnd/party_gnog/campaign_2/journals/Gnog: Part 2.x - Finalé.md

 "Thank you.
 You've been a good friend.
 You stayed true in difficult times.
 You led when you needed to, but you weren't afraid to follow; I guided as best I could.
 The work here is done.
 You know, now, that there are many planes.
 Somewhere else, my help is needed again."

 Garren smiles warmly.
 "Farewell, Gnog."
 He leans down and kisses Gnog on the forehead.
 "I will always be near to you, my friend."

 In his shock and surprise and fatigue, Gnog has no time to think of anything to say; and just like that, in such a brief moment, in a sudden fading out of existence from this plane...
 Gnog's friend is gone.
 Where he once stood is now just empty air, with the darkening sky beyond.
 There is a sudden, lurching realisation - a profound and deep feeling of loss.
 His eyes welling with tears of confusion, anger and sorrow that he cannot stop, Gnog loses consciousness in the cart and crumples down into the hay.

+(Druids portal evacuees through the forest trees, to safety.
+Spell upon spell, rank upon rank, slowly clearing the battlefield.)

 Gnog awakes.
 Everything aches.
 The location is familiar, but impossible.
 Somehow, Elturel; he sees the familiar light of the Companion mixed in with the sunlight.
 It feels like the early morning.
 Did he really sleep through days of travel?
 No, not days; hurts too much.
 The druids.
 Must've been the druids...